Essential: Remain enrolled as a full-time student.

 Notify us if you change your address.

 Returning students and scholars must update their address within 10 days of any move (new students must complete the Required Status Activation before submitting an address update).
 Active F-1 students should use the F-1 Student Address Update form, and J-1 students should use the J-1 SEVIS Address Update form.
 This time frame is a legal requirement.
-You must also notify the Office of Global Learning within 10 days of any change to your phone number or email address.
+You must also notify International Services within 10 days of any change to your phone number or email address.
 Also remember to update your address in Student Essentials.

 Keep your passport valid.